Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/brief.md

 users to have an “at a glance” overview of the spatial distribution of solutions, given a discrete set of BLM values.

+This process is optional for the user, and it is designed to be run once all the other settings of a scenario have been finalized, just before running the Marxan solver on a scenario.

+If the user doesn't provide a BLM value either directly (if they have calculated it through their own process/tooling) or by running the calibration process and choosing one of the values suggested, a default BLM value of `0` will be used (therefore removing boundary length from scenario considerations altogether: see section 5.3.1.1 of the Marxan manual).

-The overview is presented to the user via a thumbnail snapshot of the solutions for each BLM value being tested, alongside the cost of the best solution for each of them.
+The overview is presented to the user via a plot of the cost of the best solution for each of the BLM values being used in the calibration process (x axis) vs the related boundary length (y axis); to each of these data points is associated a thumbnail snapshot of the best solution for the given BLM value.

 Once the calibration results are presented to the user, they may then choose to: